Grass family (Poaceae)

 Photographic Location: Edge of a lawn in Urbana, Illinois.

-Comments: Yellow Foxtail is one of the common and weedy Setaria spp.
-(Foxtails) in Illinois.
+Comments: Yellow Foxtail (Setaria pumila) is one of the common and weedy Setaria spp.
+(Foxtail grasses) in Illinois.
 These species are all summer annuals that have been introduced from some area of the Old World.
-Yellow Foxtail can be distinguished from other Foxtails by the yellow bristles of its immature spikelets (which later become tawny), the number of bristles originating from the base of each spikelet (5-15), and an inflorescence that consists of a straight spike-like raceme.
+Yellow Foxtail can be distinguished from other Foxtail grasses by the yellow bristles of its immature spikelets (which later become tawny), the number of bristles originating from the base of each spikelet (5-15), and an inflorescence that consists of a straight spike-like raceme.
 Other Foxtails have green or purple bristles, fewer bristles originating from the base of each spikelet (1-5), and an inflorescence that consists of a straight or nodding spike-like panicle.
 In a spike-like raceme, the floral spikelets are connected directly to the central stalk of the inflorescence by their short pedicels.
 In a spike-like panicle, small groups of floral spikelets are connected by their pedicels to short branchlets that originate from the central stalk of the inflorescence.
 The bristles of most Foxtails, including Yellow Foxtail, will feel smooth when they are rubbed by an upward motion of the hand.
-However, the bristles of Setaria verticillata (Bur Foxtail), will feel rough when they are subjected to this motion.
-This is the easiest way to distinguish Bur Foxtail from Yellow Foxtail and other Foxtails.
-A scientific synonym of Yellow Foxtail is Setaria glauca.
+However, the bristles of Setaria verticillata (Bur Foxtail) will feel rough when they are subjected to this motion.
+This is the easiest way to distinguish Bur Foxtail from Yellow Foxtail and other Foxtail grasses.
+Scientific synonyms of Yellow Foxtail include Setaria glauca and Setaria lutescens.